Many Hulu users report issues with the screen going black or freezing after an Ad or commercial.

 If Hulu keeps freezing and buffering when you are watching videos, there are several fixes that can be done.

-The most common problems is slow WiFi speeds or the Hulu app having an error.
+The most common problems when Hulu constantly keeps buffering and freezing are slow WiFi speeds, network connection, or the Hulu app are having an error.

-Resetting the router can often help fix WiFi issues but using an Ethernet cable is always best if possible.
+Resetting the router can often help to fix a Hulu error code and WiFi issues but using an Ethernet cable is always best if possible.

 If the app is causing the buffering, try to restart the app and check for updates.